 IMPORTANT INFO: If you don’t have enough time you can definitely combine visiting the Chocolate hills and the Tarsier Sanctuary in 1 day.
-It is perfectly doable and there are many providers which organize day tours.
+It is perfectly doable and there are many operators which organize day tours.

 BEAUTIFUL PANGLAO ISLAND

-Panglao Island is located just southwest of Tagbilaran.
+Panglao Island is located just southwest of Tagbilaran City.
 Panglao is a popular tourist destination in the Philippines with many beautiful beaches.
 Panglao is also rated as one of the top ten diving locations in the world.
 You can see other small islands near Panglao, such as Gak-ang, Pontod, and Balicasag.
 We didn’t have much time but I am more than confident that they must be super beautiful.
-Alona Beach which is the main beach on Panglao Island and is a quiet a touristy place and that was nothing for us.
+Alona Beach which is the main beach on Panglao Island is quiet a touristy place and was nothing for us.
 However, it has many restaurants and shops so you can definitely find something you like.
 We decided to stay at first 1 night at the beach called Dumaluan Beach.

 After we saw this view, we decided to prolong our stay immediately.
 Who wouldn’t, right?
 This was definitely one of the most beautiful beaches we have visited in the Philippines.